-The Best Trick For Finding Cheap Flights?
+The Best Trick for Finding Cheap Flights?
 Change How You Search

 Before 2013, Scott Keyes was just an ordinary guy searching for flight deals on the Internet.
 Then, he hit the jackpot: a $130 roundtrip flight from New York City to Milan.
 The unreal fare made him a celebrity amongst his friends, the go-to flight whisperer for flight deals.
 Keyes became so good at finding cheap flights that in 2015 he left his job in journalism and launched the travel platform Scott’s Cheap Flights, where members and non-members alike are alerted to fares up to 90 percent off (seriously, sign up for the newsletter).

-Now, Keyes has compiled all his tricks into book form: Take More Vacations: How to Search Better, Book Cheaper, and Travel the World.
+He compiled all his tricks into book form: Take More Vacations: How to Search Better, Book Cheaper, and Travel the World.
 It’s good timing, too; now that travel—and flight prices—are back up, we could all use a refresher on finding cheap flights.
 We talked to Keyes about his flight booking strategy, the biggest mistake people make when they search flights, when to haggle for an upgrade, and more.
 For the rest of his advice, you gotta buy the book.

 Thrillist: One thing you mention in Take More Vacations is that big cities get the most deals, but small cities get the best deals.
 What exactly does that mean?